-To review the complete Stormwater Master Plan, please contact the Public Works Department at 928-204-7111 to arrange an appointment.
+Stormwater Master Plan executive summary.
+To review the complete Stormwater Master Plan contact the Public Works Department at 928-204-7111 to arrange an appointment.

-Quantity - Concerns about the amount of stormwater are addressed through the Stormwater Master Plan.
-This plan is available by contacting the Public Works Department.
-It has also been incorporated into the Land Development Code section 805.06, "Drainage Design and Treatment."
+Concerns about the quality and amount of stormwater are addressed through the Stormwater Master Plan and have also been incorporated into the city's Land Development Code section 805.06, "Drainage Design and Treatment."

-The City of Sedona is permitted to discharge stormwater pursuant to the Permit No. AZG2002-002 issued by Arizona Department of Environmental Quality (ADEQ).
+The city is permitted to discharge stormwater pursuant to the Permit No. AZG2002-002 issued by Arizona Department of Environmental Quality.
 This permit is titled “General Permit For Discharge From Small Municipal Separate Storm Sewer Systems (MS4s)”.
-The City filed a Notice of Intent to operate under this permit with ADEQ on November 20, 2003.
-The Notice included the City of Sedona Stormwater Management Program which has been updated several times.
+The city filed a Notice of Intent to operate under this permit with ADEQ on Nov.20, 2003.
+The Notice is included the Sedona Stormwater Management Program, which has been updated several times.
 Each year a report regarding the program is prepared.